freeplane/docs/src/docs/ai/ai-prompts-and-profiles.md

 A profile affects normal AI chat.
 It does not create a separate saved menu action.

+When a profile is applied to a chat, Freeplane stores the profile message snapshot in that chat.
+Later changes to the profile definition do not rewrite earlier chat history.
+Use `Show instruction history` in the AI chat options menu to inspect committed profile instruction blocks.

+`Preview next request instructions` shows the effective profile message for the next visible request.
+If you select a different profile, the preview shows that pending profile message before you send the request.

 ## Manage prompts

 Open `Edit prompts...` from the AI menus to create or edit saved